 Under American communism there would be other political parties "as long as the people so desire" but ultimately there would be no need for parties.
 Communists have contributed to American welfare in improvement of social security, Negro rights and growth of unions.
 He had never in any way received any instruction from Moscow.
-General experience and many events including the death of Mr. Thomas referred to the Stalin brought about change of issue only once.
-He said he re-mind and "democratization" of by saying he would sign any pe-Mr. Wolfe avoided mentioning tition for the withdrawal of all
+General experience and many events including the death of Stalin brought about change of by saying he would sign any pe-Mr. Wolfe avoided mentioning tition for the withdrawal of all

-Tamm Trotter Nease Tele.
-Room Holloman -Gandy -
+Rosen Tamm Trotter Nease Tele.
+Room Holloman -

-"If you are a free man, was will sign the (Thomas) petition."
+"If you are a free man, 👀 🖈 will sign the (Thomas) petition."

-Again, a questioner in the audience asked Mr. Gates what thought of substituting Polish for Russian troops in Hungary.
+Again, a questioner in the audience asked Mr. Gates what he thought of substituting Polish for Russian troops in Hungary.
 He repeated that all troops should get out of Europe.